awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 Effectively, the noise threshold defines our tolerance, not only for random noise, but for any sources of variation in the data.
-So even for traces with very little random noise, the noise threshold may be inadequate if set too much lower than the default because of the inherent variability in level-shifts, for example, due to e.g. "creep".
+So even for traces with very little random noise, the noise threshold may be inadequate if set too much lower than the default because of other variability associated with level-shifts, such as the possibility that a level-shifted portion of a distance trace may not precisely mirror the "true" distance.

 Now, with a list of the high-curvature points, the labelling procedure searches for pairs of high-curvature points such that (1) the total change in slope